oysandvik94/curl.nvim/README.md

 ## Usage

-You can open curl.nvim in three ways:
+You can open curl.nvim in four ways:

 ```vim
 " A buffer that is scoped to the current working directory